By Jay Scott

 Remember, you are looking for a shocking response so sometimes the worst shrieking noise you can make will be the best for getting a gobbler to answer.

-In the morning when you are too close, the roosted gobbler might answer but they will be very leery to come into your hen yelps because they think a coyote is close and they don’t want to get eaten.
+In the morning when you're too close, the roosted male turkey might answer but they will be very leery to come into your hen yelps because they think a coyote is close and they don’t want to get eaten.

 An owl hooter is a much better choice when you are close to the roosted bird.
 When I say close, I mean within 200 yards of a rooster gobbler.